IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

     * 'CarbonSteelCrMoSteel'
     * 'CrMoSteelCrMoSteel'
     * 'MonelMonel'
-    * 'TitaniumTitanium',
+    * 'TitaniumTitanium'

 * tube_length:
     * '8ft'
     * '12ft'\*
     * '16ft'
     * '20ft'

-where '*' corresponds to the default options.
 Additionally, users may pass an argument 'integer' (defaults to `True``) whether the number of units should be restricted to an integer or not.

 .. math:: self.costing.purchase\_cost = pressure\_factor*material\_factor*L\_factor*self.costing.base\_cost